 Where to stay in Positano

 Villa Palumbo is a solid budget option with basic rooms.
-They serve a nice breakfast and most rooms have a terrace with a mountain view.
+They serve a basic breakfast and most rooms have a terrace with a mountain view.

 Casa Albertina is a more central option (read: only slightly less stairs) for rooms with a balcony and ocean view.